 The DSL is a member of the senior leadership team.
-Our DSL is Philip Theobald.
+Our DSL is Mr Philip Theobald (Headteacher).
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+The DSL has the appropriate status and authority to carry out their job.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.